 - Recovery and restoration

-Business recovery contains your strategy for logistics, distribution, operations, product and service development, marketing, sales, management as well as human resources during a crisis.
+Business recovery contains your strategy for logistics, distribution, operations, product and service development, marketing, sales, management, and human resources during a crisis.

 Frequently asked questions

-- Create a recovery checklist
+- creating a recovery checklist

 Read the latest business continuity articles